bodhi/bodhi.github.com/drafts/tennent.markdown

 generally[^c-qual] equivalent block definition counterparts, where PASCAL does not.

+## Ramifications of the principle

+Tennent doesn't pass judgment in his book, only stating that

+> \[…\] the principle of correspondence can be useful to a language
+>  designer by pointing out possible inconsistencies and deficiencies.

+In Neal Gafter's previously mentioned
+[adding closures to Java][gafter-java-closures][^java-closures], Neal has stronger words

+> Tennent's principles are very powerful because violations of them
+> tend to show up in the language as flaws, irregularities,
+> unnecessary restrictions, unexpected interactions or complications,
+> and so on.

+Douglas Crockford [wrote a quick overview][crockford-tcp] – which sadly has disappeared from the face of the Internet, leaving only a possibly incomplete RSS-feed remnant.
+Crockford states

+> the Correspondence Principle is descriptive, not prescriptive.
+He
+> uses it to analyze the (by now forgotten) Pascal programming
+> language, showing a correspondence between variable definitions and
+> procedure parameters.

+Crockford also notes that

+> Tennent does not identify the lack of correspondence of `return`
+> statements as a problem.

+In fact I have not found any references to `return` statements in the book at all.

 ## Further reading

-Languishing at the bottom of the aforementioned [`programmers.stackoverflow`][stackexchange-tcp] thread – and, let's be honest, at the bottom of this article too – is a an excellent comment with links to [an excellent post about Tennent's principles][claus-tennent] by Claus Reinke; the Tennent paper that Claus is referring to:
+Languishing at the bottom of the aforementioned [`programmers.stackoverflow`][stackexchange-tcp] thread – and, let's be honest, at the bottom of this article too – is a an excellent comment with links to
-[Language design methods based on semantic principles][tennent-semantic-principles];
-and to an intriguing looking paper by Reinke,
+[an excellent post about Tennent's principles][claus-tennent] by Claus Reinke; the Tennent paper that Claus is referring to, [Language design methods based on semantic principles][tennent-semantic-principles] – unfortunately hidden behind a paywall; and to an intriguing looking paper by Reinke,
-[On functional programming, language design, and persistence][claus-fpldp]
+[On functional programming, language design, and persistence][claus-fpldp].
+From the abstract:

 > Is there any reason to prefer functions as units of programming over
 > other forms, such as predicates, relations, objects, processes,